-Dr. Morganroth is qualified to serve as a director because of his entrepreneurial and operational experience as founder and Chief Executive Officer of the California Skin Institute, which has successfully acquired over 50 dermatology and cosmetic surgery practices.
-Dr. Morganroth was nominated by the Board of Directors based on the recommendation of the nominating, governance and sustainability committee.
+Mr. Adolf is qualified to serve as a director because of his operational and historical experience as our Founder and Chief Executive Officer, and as a member of our Board of Directors.
+Mr. Adolf is also qualified because of his extensive experience in the financial services industry, particularly in the wealth management industry.
+Mr. Adolf was nominated by the Board of Directors based on the recommendation of the Nominating, Governance and Sustainability Committee.